Mechanical, electrical, and plumbing: Design and documentation

 As with other aspect of buildings, MEP drafting, design and documentation were traditionally done manually.
 Computer-aided design has some advantages over this, and often incorporates 3D modeling which is otherwise impractical.
-Building information modeling provides holistic design and parametric change management of the MEP design.
+Building information modeling (BIM) provides holistic design and parametric change management of the MEP design.

-MEP design uses computer-aided design (CAD) for 2D drawings and 3D models to visualize systems like HVAC or electrical wiring.
-Building information modeling (BIM) includes data on materials and costs, automatically updating related systems when changes occur.

 Maintaining documentation of MEP services may also require the use of a geographical information system or asset management system.

 Components of MEP

 Mechanical

 The mechanical component of MEP is an important superset of HVAC services.
 Thus, it incorporates the control of environmental factors (psychrometrics), either for human comfort or for the operation of machines.
 Heating, cooling, ventilation and exhaustion are all key areas to consider in the mechanical planning of a building.
 In special cases, water cooling/heating, humidity control or air filtration may also be incorporated.
 For example, Google's data centres make extensive use of heat exchangers to cool their servers.
 This system creates an additional overhead of 12% of initial energy consumption.
 This is a vast improvement from traditional active cooling units which have an overhead of 30-70%.
 However, this novel and complicated method requires careful and expensive planning from mechanical engineers, who must work closely with the engineers designing the electrical and plumbing systems for a building.

 A major concern for people designing HVAC systems is the efficiency, i.e., the consumption of electricity and water.
 Efficiency is optimised by changing the design of the system on both large and small scales.
 Heat pumps and evaporative cooling are efficient alternatives to traditional systems, however they may be more expensive or harder to implement.
 The job of an MEP engineer is to compare these requirements and choose the most suitable design for the task.

 Electricians and plumbers usually have little to do with each other, other than keeping services out of each other's way.
 The introduction of mechanical systems requires the integration of the two so that plumbing may be controlled by electrics and electrics may be serviced by plumbing.
 Thus, the mechanical component of MEP unites the three fields.